thiagolermen/simulated-annealing/README.md

 # Simulated Annealing

 ## About
 This project aims to develop the simulated annealing metaheuristic to solve an Integer Programming problem.
-For sake of comparasion we are going to formulate the problem using JuMP achieving the results with its optimizer and also tun the instances using the metaheuristic defined above.
+For sake of comparasion we are going to formulate the problem using JuMP achieving the results with Gurobi optimizer and also tun the instances using the metaheuristic defined above.

 ### Problem statement